 Your second trimester

-This is the stage of your pregnancy when you have the most energy, and are still mobile and physically able – a great time to start excising with a qualified Pregnancy trainer.
+This is the stage of your pregnancy when you have the most energy and can probably do more than you think .
 Have a look at my Pregnancy Assessment page.
-I am now offering one-off progressional 1:1 sessions during trimester 2 and 3 of pregnancy & once you have filled out the pre-screen health form.
+I am now offering one-off 1:1 sessions during the 2nd, 3rd & 4th trimester.

 We will steer clear of anything that might do more harm than good, like planking and sit-ups that tighten your core in the wrong way – at this stage it’s meant to be expanding.
 Instead we’ll focus on band work, deep core & pelvic floor work through breathing, and plenty of safe aerobic exercises, all designed to get you in the best possible shape for what lies in store.